 After a day spent enjoying the sun at Santa Monica State Beach, head over to Santa Monica Pier.
 Enjoy a tasty meal of carnival fare, if you choose, and grab a cone of ice cream as you walk along the 2000 ft. pier.
 Afterward, treat yourself to a couple of carnival rides or two.
 Insider tip: on Saturdays and Sundays, the pier offers a free historical walking tour.

 Tour the city the eco-friendly: on two wheels.
 The Santa Monica Bike Center has a variety of bike options to choose from, including electric and tandem bikes.
 Take a guided tour or do one of the center’s suggested tours on your own.
-Either way, biking along the Santa Monica beach path is a great way to further view all that city has to offer.
+Either way, biking along the Santa Monica beach path is a wonderful way to further view all that city has to offer.

 Cost: $30 (Fee per person for all day bike rental)

 Why stay in two separate parks, when you can stay in one for two destinations?
 Stay at the Dockweiler RV Park for access to both Los Angeles and Santa Monica.
 Dockweiler is actually L.A.
 County’s only RV campground located directly on the beach.
-Enjoy spectacular views of the Pacific Ocean, romantic sunsets, a cozy beachside fire and plenty of the fresh ocean breeze.
-The park offers full hook-ups and surf fishing lessons, if you’d like to try!
+Enjoy spectacular views of the Pacific Ocean, romantic sunsets, a cozy beachside fire and plenty of fresh ocean breeze.
+The park offers full hook-ups and surf fishing lessons if you’d like to try!

 Cost: $15 (Fee per car for Joshua Tree National Park)